ljunggren/boozang-docs/README.md

 **The DOM picker**

 Sometimes the element you selected on the page isn't the one you intended.
-In this case, simply click the DOM picker and re-select the element.
+In this case, click the DOM picker and re-select the element.
 The DOM picker dialog will popup where you can select exactly what to validate in the DOM tree.
 Use the checkboxes to select which elements to include in the matching.
 Make sure that the checkbox has a green highlight, which means the element is uniquely matched (not indexed).

 **Javascript validations**